sderickson/saf-template/README.md

 # SAF Template Repository

-This is a template repository to use SAF.
-Create a new repository with it and follow the instructions to initialize a SAF-based web application which can make use of the [workflow tool](https://workflows.saf-demo.online/) to rapidly build and deploy high-quality LLM-assisted code.
+Use this template to set up a SAF-based web application and use its [workflow tool](https://workflows.saf-demo.online/) to rapidly build and deploy high-quality LLM-assisted code.

 - [SAF library docs](https://docs.saf-demo.online).
 - [SAF library source](https://github.com/sderickson/saflib).